-Information on your tax obligations as a landlord and how to work out your rental income if you rent out properties in the UK.
+Find out about tax as a landlord, and how to work out your rental income if you rent out property.

-There are different rules you must follow if you are:
+There are different rules if you’re:

 - renting a room in your home